 Every minute of every day there will be somebody on the internet searching for solutions to their business challenges.
 They're constantly searching, then reading relevant blogs and articles.

 Their journey will always start with keywords related to their needs.
 Entering them usually results in them clicking the links on the first page of search results.

 What does this mean from a business perspective?
 Well, if you fail to create and deliver relevant industry content targeting your existing and ideal customers questions, you're more than likely to stay behind your competition.

 More importantly, your content calendar needs to reflect the right keywords your potential customers are searching online.

-Developing a content calendar does not have to be a painstaking process if you stick to these 5 steps.
-They are focused on developing topics that will engage, reach the correct audience and drive high quality visitors to your industry blog.
+Developing a content calendar does not have to be a painstaking process if you stick to these five steps.
+They are focused on developing topics that will engage, reach the correct audience and drive high-quality visitors to your industry blog.

-With your in-depth knowledge and understanding of your companies products and services, the 'keyword' brainstorming process should begin with making a list of the most useful long-tail keywords.
-What’s the best way to identify the long-tail keywords?
-Well, focus on descriptive 4 to 5 words long keywords that are relevant for your products or services.
+With your in-depth knowledge and understanding of your buyer's challenges and desires, the keyword brainstorming process should begin with making a list of the keywords you think your prospects will use.

 The keyword tool of your choice should provide you with the following: